eduardo-antunes/accent.nvim/README.md

 vim.cmd.colors "accent"
 ```

 The values presented above are the default ones.
-For the options that support
-both spellings of color, the American spelling ("color") takes precedence if
-both versions are set.
-This behavior is compatible with the original plugin.
-Another point that should be noted is that, if any option is set to 0, it will
-be interpreted as false; this is also for compatibility.
+When setting options, 0 is
+understood to be false, for compatibility with the original.

 ## Differences from accent.vim

-The main difference is in how colors tend to be applied generally.
-The original
-colorscheme uses a light gray as the default foreground color and uses a color
+The original theme uses a light gray as the main foreground color and a color
-closer to white to highlight syntax stuff.
-In this version, this logic is
+closer to white to highlight syntax elements (keywords and such).
+In
-flipped.
-This comes from a perception that syntax stuff is what is in least
+accent.nvim, this logic is flipped.
+The idea is that syntax stuff is easily
-demand to be highlighted, because it's easily recognizable, so the more readable
+recognizable, so the more readable color can used for the main foreground color
-color is applied to user defined things, like identifiers and such.
-Furthermore,
+instead.

+The list of accent colors is the same, but the colors themselves are different.
+They are essentially pastel versions of the originals.
+This comes down to
-the accent color is reserved for strings and certain UI elements; numbers, for
+personal preference, honestly.
+Furthermore, the accent color is used more
+sparingly, being reserved for strings and certain UI elements.
+This makes it pop
-instance, are not highlighted.
-This more reserved use of the accent color makes
+out even more.

-it pop out more.
-Other differences are, in no particular order:
+Other, less impactful differences are, in no particular order:

-* New color: lime;
-* Brighter color for comments, to make them stand out more;
+* Brighter color for comments and line numbers, to make them stand out more;
 * Better cursorline support.
 In the original, the default background is still
   used for certain elements even when cursorline is enabled;
 * Explicit support for treesitter (mostly to stop it from overusing the accent